bagip/valorant-music-soundkits/README.md

 -narrowed the search on screen for won or lost rounds to only include the part of the screen that the round summary pops up at

+# Valorant music soundkits V1.2

+-Uses less processing power

+-Now you can choose your own files to play in sounds.txt file